apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ## Pandas Function APIs

 Pandas function APIs can directly apply a Python native function against the whole the DataFrame by using Pandas instances.
-Internally it works similar with Pandas UDFs by Spark using Arrow to transfer data and Pandas to work with the data, which allows vectorized operations.
+Internally it works similarly with Pandas UDFs by Spark using Arrow to transfer data and Pandas to work with the data, which allows vectorized operations.
 A Pandas function API behaves as a regular API under PySpark `DataFrame` in general.

-From Spark 3.0, Grouped map pandas UDF is now categorized as a separate API, `DataFrame.groupby().applyInPandas()`.
+From Spark 3.0, Grouped map pandas UDF is now categorized as a separate Pandas Function API, `DataFrame.groupby().applyInPandas()`.
 It is still possible to use it with `PandasUDFType` and `DataFrame.groupby().apply()` as it was; however, it is preferred to use `DataFrame.groupby().applyInPandas()` directly.
-The previous way will be deprecated in the future.
+Using `PandasUDFType` will be deprecated in the future.

 ### Grouped Map

-Grouped map operations with Pandas instances is supported by `DataFrame.groupby().applyInPandas()` which takes a Python function that takes a `pandas.DataFrame` and return another `pandas.DataFrame`.
+Grouped map operations with Pandas instances are supported by `DataFrame.groupby().applyInPandas()` which requires a Python function that takes a `pandas.DataFrame` and return another `pandas.DataFrame`.
 It maps each group to each `pandas.DataFrame` in the Python function.

 This API implements the "split-apply-combine" pattern which consists of three steps: